arut-ji/lectures/second-year/database/README.md

 even they are in the same collection but using the same structure for documents which are contained in the same collection is suggested in order to perform easier document querying.

+## Features Comparison
+In the next topic, we will be discussing on Cloud Firestore features in compare with SQL features.
+These following topics will be focused.
+- Selecting all or particular columns from one table [todo]
+- Selecting specified rows from on a table [todo]
+- Built-in functions [todo]
+- Calculations [todo]
+- The grouping feature [todo]
+- Selecting columns and rows from several tables [todo]
+- Subqueries [todo]
+- Use more than one copy of a table [todo]
+- Correlated subqueries [todo]
+- Subqueries with testing for existence [todo]
+- Views [todo]